njp0008/SQLproject/README.md

 ![image](https://user-images.githubusercontent.com/75811937/110144329-37d9dd00-7da6-11eb-9e6e-a431edcc6e26.png)

-5. Writing a query using the count() function to count the educational level of each parents
+5. How many students have parents whose highest level of education is...?
+Writing a query using the count() function to count the number of students who's parents have some high school up to a master's degree.
 ![image](https://user-images.githubusercontent.com/75811937/110146195-47f2bc00-7da8-11eb-8446-b8c5978e5bc4.png)

-6. Finding the average test scores (all 3 subjects) for male students with all parental education backgrounds.
+6. What's the average test scores for all 3 subjects for the male students?
+Finding the average test scores (all 3 subjects) for male students with all parental education backgrounds.
 Placed levels of education alphabetically
 ![image](https://user-images.githubusercontent.com/75811937/110148426-cb151180-7daa-11eb-8b8d-0602632f3f6a.png)

 7. Same as #6 for females